Frequently Asked Questions (FAQs)

 If you cannot access your account, ensure your login credentials are correct and your account is active.
 If you still experience issues, please use the “Forgot password?” option to reset your password or contact support for further assistance.

-A valid phone number is only required if you want to use text message or voice call one-time password (OTP) for multi-factor authentication.
-If you do not have access to a phone number, you can still use an authenticator app (such as Google Authenticator or Microsoft Authenticator) as your multi-factor authentication method.
+A valid phone number is only required if you choose to use text message or voice call for multi-factor authentication.
+If you do not have access to a phone number, you can still register an authenticator app (such as Google Authenticator or Microsoft Authenticator) or a passkey for multi-factor authentication.

-Use the “Forgot password?” link on the login page to reset your password securely.
+Use the “Forgot password?” link on the login page to securely reset your password.
 For more information, visit Reset your Password.

 No, accounts are individual and cannot be shared.
-Each user must create their own account to access services.
+Each person must create their own myHawaii account to access services.

-No. While not all services require Multi-Factor Authentication (MFA), you will be prompted for MFA when accessing your myHawaii profile to enhance security and prevent unauthorized changes to your account information.
+No. Not all services require MFA.
+However, you must register at least one MFA method.
+You will be prompted to use MFA when accessing your myHawaii profile to enhance security and prevent unauthorized changes to your account information.

 Yes, you can switch from signing in with Google to another sign-in method.
 To do this, go to your myHawaii profile page and disconnect Google sign-in.
 After disconnecting, refresh the page and click “Change” next to Password to set a local account password.
 Once set, you can sign in using your email and the new password.